infinum/qa-handbook/Automation/Selenium locators - CSS selectors.md

 #### Sub-string

-When working with string you can use various mechanisms to match a sub-string.
+When working with string you can use various mechanisms to match a substring.
 Use the appropriate symbol for the corresponding matching mechanism.

 Prefix match